 Students may appeal their academic suspension only in cases of extenuating circumstances.
 An extenuating circumstance is defined as a disruptive, unavoidable circumstance beyond the student's control (e.g. chronic illness, medical emergency, family crisis, physical attack).
+Students may not appeal using the concept of academic amnesty, whereby only certain courses are excluded from GPA calculations.

 Students wishing to appeal their academic suspension must send a one-page typed letter (email is not acceptable), signed and dated, to the chairperson of the Admissions, Retention, and Honors Committee (ARHC) within three weeks of the last day of final exams.
 The letter should outline 1) the extenuating circumstances that affected the student, 2) actions the student has taken to address those circumstances so that they will not influence future academic endeavors, and 3) whether or not the student wishes to attend the appeal meeting.
-Letters written by outside persons supporting the appeal must be sent to the chairperson at this time
+Letters written by outside persons supporting the appeal must be sent to the chairperson at this time.